Redcat468/Cliptracker/README.md

 - **XML Conversion**: Generate structured XML files tailored for Vantage from the provided ALE data.
 - **Web Interface**: Accessible through a local web browser for intuitive file management.
 - **System Tray Integration**: Launches in the background with a system tray icon for quick interactions.
+- The duration of the rushes to be processed is displayed, along with a simulation of the processing time required in Vantage.
+By default, a "Realtime factor" of 10 is applied, but after the first analysis, an `rtfactor.conf` file is created next to the executable, allowing you to adjust this factor to match your workflow.

 ## Prerequisites